BoeingFever/ELK-Cluster-Setup/Redis/README.md

 **Minimum Redis nodes number required for Redis cluster is 6** If you followed any handy Redis cluster tutorial online and found it not working, you may have encountered problems below.
 ##
-Redis command below is supposed let your current Redis instance to test connection and have handshake with other Redis instance.
-But the command has bugs. **It always returns 'OK'**
+The Redis command below is supposed to let your current Redis instance to test connection and have handshake with other Redis instance.
+But the command has bugs before cluster formed. **It always returns 'OK'**
 > cluster meet another_ip another_port

-To check it for real, you can only launch bash shell in the Redis container and check
+To check connection for real, you can only launch bash shell in the Redis container and check, so firstly
-> docker exec -it container_id /bin/bash
+> docker exec -it your_redis_container_id bash

-Let's say your current Redis is on vm 192.168.22.01, use Redis command below to login Redis on another vm 192.168.22.02, if you can login, that means they can actually connect to each other
+Now secondly, let's say your current Redis is on vm 192.168.22.01, use Redis command below to login Redis console on another vm 192.168.22.02, if you can login, that means they can actually connect to each other
 > redis-cli -h 192.168.22.02 -p another_port

 ##